alexpchin/react-training-workshop/end/lessons.md

 The functional requirements are:

-- The ability to navigate to a single issue.
+- The ability to navigate to a single issue (this is nearly done for you in the starting app).
 - The ability to create a new issue (and provide a title, longer form content and a user ID).

+Study the application and how it's structured before diving in.
+Think about the component you'll need to create for adding an issue, and what actions you'll need to dispatch.